arturograu/barrel_me/README.md

 ## Issues

-If you encounter any problems or have suggestions, please file an issue on the [GitHub repository](https://github.com/yourusername/barrel-me/issues).
+If you encounter any problems or have suggestions, please file an issue on the [GitHub repository](https://github.com/arturograu/barrel_me/issues).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Changelog

-### 0.0.1 (Initial Release)

-- ✨ Create barrel files from context menu
-- ⚙️ Configurable exclude folders and files
-- 🔄 Optional recursive scanning
-- 🎨 Smart barrel file detection
-- ✅ Dart naming convention validation

-## Acknowledgments

-Inspired by the [Flutter Bloc Extension](https://marketplace.visualstudio.com/items?itemName=FelixAngelov.bloc) by Felix Angelov.

 ---

-**Enjoy creating barrel files! 🎯**
+**Enjoy creating barrel files! 🛢️**